bruvellu/terebratalia-wnts/wnt.md

 <!--We identified two waves of Wnt upregulation during *T. transversa* development.
 The first in late blastula and the second in late gastrulation when all Wnt ligands are expressed.
 This coincides with the period of axial elongation.
 Wnts are known to be involved in axial patterning and elongation [@WntAxialPatterningElongation].
 The activation of Wnt genes, and their unique spatial localization suggests they may also be involved in brachiopod axial patterning.-->

-## Role of ligand--receptor context in axial patterning evolution

 <!--@Kusserow2005-xd Expression of Wnt ligands is staggered domains spanning the entire oral--aboral axis except for the aboral pole.-->